JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-01/using-scoped-or-singleton-lifetimes-for-caching-purpose/index.md

 ## Caching per Application Lifetime

-What are the use cases for the singleton lifetime?
+What are the use cases for the Singleton lifetime?

 - **Global or Shared Data**: Caching data that is shared across multiple requests and does not change frequently.
 - **Expensive Operations**: Data that is expensive to fetch or compute, and should be reused across different requests to avoid repeated overhead.